Ministry of Defence Guard Service: OMEC

-In mid 2020 the Operational MGS Employment Contract (OMEC) was introduced to newly recruited officers, this contract saw that on paper officers would earn around £25,000 which is more than what the existing contract offered.
-However the OMEC contract sees that officers get less meal break time and owe more shifts (26 per year) to their management.
-Officers are also made to work a de facto 60 hour work week with many officers being deliberately misled in interviews that they will be working "43 hours a week".
-In addition officers can no longer claim for weekend premiums, and current serving officers on the old MGS contract wishing to transfer or apply for promotion will be moved onto the OMEC contract.
-The MoD are currently not in a position to understand the MGS officer's concerns regarding the dispute which has led to officers in some areas taking industrial action.
+In mid-2020, the Operational MGS Employment Contract (OMEC) was introduced to newly recruited officers, this contract stipulated that officers would earn on paper around £25,000, which is more than the existing contract offered.
+However, the OMEC contract reduces meal break time and requires more shifts (26 per year).
+Officers are also required to work a de facto 60-hour work week.
+In addition, officers can no longer claim weekend premiums, and current serving officers on the old MGS contract wishing to transfer or apply for promotion will be moved onto the OMEC contract.
+The MoD are currently not in a position to address the MGS officer's concerns regarding the dispute, which has led to officers in some areas taking industrial action.

 Touch pass protocol

-In August 2022 it was said that officers within the MGS at Devonport Dockyard may strike as the "touch pass protocol" was announced to be brought back after COVID-19 health and safety practices put a stop to it.
+In August 2022, it was said that officers within the MGS at Devonport Dockyard may strike as the "touch pass protocol" was announced to be brought back after COVID-19 health and safety practices had suspended it.
 It is said to be due to health and safety concerns.

 Other organisations

 MGS Ops Manager and CSO5 discuss with an RAF Flt Lt. from UK Space Command.

-The MGS works alongside armed guard services—the Military Provost Guard Service in England, Scotland and Wales, and the Northern Ireland Security Guard Service (NISGS) in Northern Ireland.
+The MGS works alongside armed guard services—the Military Provost Guard Service in England, Scotland, and Wales, and the Northern Ireland Security Guard Service (NISGS) in Northern Ireland.
 The Ministry of Defence Police (MDP) also work closely with the MGS, by providing an armed police service to the defence community and often act as the armed standoff or cover to the MGS whilst on guard.

-The MGS also exist in within Germany as the Germany Guard Service (GGS previously CGSU (G)) similar to the afore mentioned NISGS.
+The MGS also exists within Germany as the Germany Guard Service (GGS, previously CGSU (G)) similar to the aforementioned NISGS.